OpenZeppelin/Event-Scanner/README.md

 **Key behaviors:**

-- **No duplicates**: Events are never delivered twice across the phase transition
+- **No duplicates (normal case)**: Events are not delivered twice across the phase transition under normal operation.
+During reorgs, duplicates may occur; see the warning below.
 - **Flexible count**: If fewer than `count` events exist, returns all available events
 - **Reorg handling**: Both phases handle reorgs appropriately:
   - Historical phase: resets and rescans on reorg detection